-As part of the City’s ongoing Unified Development Ordinance (UDO) project, the City is proposing changes to the Sign Ordinance.
-The proposed changes to the Sign Ordinance are comprehensive and far-reaching.
-So, what’s being proposed?
+As part of the City’s ongoing Unified Development Ordinance (UDO) project, the Charlotte City Council adopted changes to the Sign Ordinance.
+Approved and effective as of October 21, 2019, the changes to the Sign Ordinance are comprehensive and far-reaching.
+So, what’s been approved?

-- Create content-neutral standards – New regulations will be based on sign type and physical characteristics
+- Content-neutral standards – New regulations are based on sign type and physical characteristics

-- Introduce new sign types – For example, A-frame, Roof and Skyline signs
+- New sign types – For example, A-frame, roof and skyline signs

-- Provide consistency & uniformity – Regulations in and across districts will be more similar
+- Consistent & uniform standards – Regulations in and across zoning districts are more similar

-- Make the standards easier to use & understand – More illustrative graphics will be included
+- Standards are easier to use & understand – More illustrative graphics are included in the ordinance language

-- Eliminate the scattershot of sign regulations throughout the Zoning Ordinance – Bring sign regulations into one location
+- Substantial elimination of the scattershot of sign regulations throughout the Zoning Ordinance – Brings sign regulations into one location in the Zoning Ordinance

-While minor housekeeping and clarifications are proposed, NO SUBSTANTIVE CHANGES are currently planned for Outdoor Advertising (i.e. billboard) signs.
+NO SUBSTANTIVE CHANGES were adopted for Outdoor Advertising (i.e. billboard) signs.

-WHY CHANGE THE SIGN ORDINANCE?
-Charlotte’s sign regulations have remained largely unchanged since they were adopted in 1992.
-The city’s rapid growth, changes in the sign and advertising industries, and recent court rulings now warrant an update of this ordinance.
+WHY CHANGE THE SIGN REGULATIONS?
+Charlotte’s sign regulations had remained largely unchanged since they were adopted in 1992.
+The city’s rapid growth, changes in the sign and advertising industries, and recent court rulings warranted an update of these standards.

-WHAT WILL CHANGE?
-New sign regulations will be based on sign types and physical characteristics, not the content of the sign.
-New sign types (e.g. A-frame, rooftop, and skyline signs) will be allowed in some places.
-New standards are proposed for size, materials, location, lighting, portability, and quantity of signs.
+WHAT HAS CHANGED?
+The new sign regulations are based on sign types and physical characteristics, not the content/message of the sign.
+New sign types (e.g. A-frame, rooftop, and skyline signs) are now allowed in some places.
+New standards for size, materials, location, lighting, portability, and quantity of signs are also included.

-WHAT WILL NOT CHANGE?
-No significant changes are proposed for Outdoor Advertising signs (i.e. billboards).
+WHAT HAS NOT CHANGED?
+No significant changes were made for Outdoor Advertising signs (i.e. billboards).

-WHAT WILL BE THE IMPACT OF THE PROPOSED CHANGES?
-The proposed amendment of the sign ordinance is part of the ongoing Unified Development Ordinance (UDO) process.
+WHAT IS THE IMPACT OF THE ADOPTED CHANGES?
+The amendment to the sign regulations is part of the ongoing Unified Development Ordinance (UDO) project.
 Eventually, the new sign regulations will be incorporated into the UDO.
-The proposed new sign regulations will provide consistency and uniformity in standards, be easier to use and understand, contain more graphics and illustrations for greater clarity, and bring all of the scattered sign regulations in the current Zoning Ordinance into one location.
+The new sign regulations provide consistency and uniformity in standards, are easier to use and understand, contain more graphics and illustrations for greater clarity, and bring all of the scattered sign regulations in the current Zoning Ordinance into one location.